 Beyond statistics, dispelling common myths about women in investing

-By Kimberley Walker 22 August 2019 5 min read
+By Kimberley Walker 30 November 2023 4 min read

 Looking back

 Growing up, I was the baby of the family.
-I have an older brother who I absolutely adored (and still do).
+I have an older brother whom I absolutely adored (and still do).
 I watched and learned from him, and anything he did, I simply HAD to do too.
-That often meant playing hockey or chasing frogs with the boys (often wearing a pretty dress my mom put me in!).
+That meant playing hockey and chasing frogs with the boys (often wearing a pretty dress my mom put me in!).
 Most days, I came home covered in mud, sometimes wearing only one shoe, the other inevitably long lost in one of the many splash-worthy mud puddles I had encountered.

 Find someone in your corner